Meanwhile in the market square of Haligrad.

 “Aren’t raids supposed to be hard though?”

-Nodding to confirm, the elven player explains what he is thinking with his arms crossed.
+Nodding to confirm, the elven player explained what he was thinking with his arms crossed.

 “Yes, definitely.
 I imagine that the raid boss was still quite strong.
-It was probably a guild that had beaten it.”
+It's probably a guild that has beaten it.”

-The bulky player shakes his head as he leans his back against the chair.
+The bulky player shook his head as he leaned his back against the chair.

 “A guild?
 I guess that’s plausible.
 However, I guess it would have to be led by one of those professional players.
 The group leader's name was Astaria, right?”

-The elven player nods his head as the other nearby players all lean in listening to the conversation of the three at the table.
+The elven player nodded his head as the other nearby players all leaned in listening to the conversation of the three at the table.

 “Yes, that’s correct, although I don’t recognise any professional player that goes by that name.
 However, it might be someone we know but under a different name.”

-Hearing the players suddenly getting all excited, the barmaid, Anna, walks over.
+Hearing the players getting all excited, the barmaid, Anna, walked over with a curious hint in her eyes.

 “Oh, what’s this commotion going on here?”

-Seeing Anna walk up, the elven player slightly turns his chair so he can talk to the barmaid that has shown an interest in their conversation.
+Seeing Anna walk up, the elven player slightly turned his chair so he could talk to the barmaid that has shown an interest in their conversation.

 “Ah, well you see, us players got a message that one of us has managed to take down some big raid boss called Square Jaw.”